-The Ys series by Nihon Falcom is one of the oldest RPG franchises in existence and has endured for thirty years, surviving longer than many other series.
+The Ys series by Nihon Falcom is one of the oldest RPG franchises in existence, and it has endured for over 30 years, surviving longer than many other series.
 However, unlike other RPG series that are as old or slightly older, there have only been eight main entries.
-Eleven if you count remakes and alternate takes, and twelve if you count a prequel game.
+This is not counting remakes and alternate takes.
 This is in stark contrast with the Dragon Quest and Final Fantasy series, both of which are around the same age and have more spinoffs than main entries.
-With the thirtieth anniversary of the Ys series quickly approaching, I decided to take the opportunity to look at the nine main entries that have been made so far.
-I will be covering the first eight in the weeks leading up to the thirtieth anniversary and I will be covering the ninth and most recent entry in the fall following its U.S. release.
-Potential story spoilers lie ahead, so proceed at your own risk.

-Ys is the oldest RPG series I know of that focuses on a single character, and the oldest Action RPG series for certain to have that honor.
+Ys is the oldest RPG series I know of that focuses on a single character, and it's the oldest action RPG series for certain to have that honor.
 The aforementioned central character is an adventurer named Adol Christian, sometimes called Adol the Red due to his flaming red hair, as he travels throughout the world and gets in all sorts of trouble.
-His first adventure, Ancient Ys Vanished, was released for the PC-8801 on June 21, 1987 and was ported to the MSX2, Sharp X1, FM-77, and PC-9801 later in the same year with many ports for the Famicom, DOS, Sharp X68000 and Master System among others arriving in the years that followed.
+His first adventure, Ancient Ys Vanished, was released for the PC-8801 on June 21, 1987.
+It was ported to the MSX2, Sharp X1, FM-77, and PC-9801 later in the same year with many ports for the Famicom, DOS, Sharp X68000 and Master System among others arriving in the years that followed.

 1. Ancient Ys Vanished